 Now it was time for practice.
 I chose groups of two or three by drawing popsicle sticks.
 I gave each group a slip of paper with an emotion written on it and a sheet of poster paper.
 I told them NOT to write the emotion at the top of the paper.
 Rather, they would only write SHOWING sentences.
 I stressed again that their emotion should be written NOWHERE on the poster paper, because after 10 minutes, we would be gathering again, and each group would share their poster with the class.
 If they had good showing sentences, their classmates should be able to guess the emotion that was on the slip of paper.
 The groups then set off to work!

 Wow, were we impressed!
 Some of the students were so creative!
 They had recently learned about similes, so there were lots of similes on their charts!
-(The photos below show the green slip of paper with an emotion that each group received.
+(The photos below show the emotion card that each group received.
 I had students glue them to the top after the presented their poster to the class.)